Jekyll-Chan/TGLF-Neural-Surrogate-TatyanaV2/README.md

 > A neural network surrogate for TGLF-like linear stability — **0.44% median error on γ, 0.50% on ω.**

-Built as part of an ongoing surrogate modelling effort for tokamak turbulent transport.
-The idea is straightforward: train a small residual network to replicate what TGLF's linear solver does, but orders of magnitude faster 🚀🚀🚀
+Built as part of an ongoing surrogate modelling effort for tokamak turbulent transport, this Neural Surrogate (I just named Tatyana) learns the mapping from local plasma equilibrium parameters directly to nonlinear GENE outputs, capturing physics that quasilinear models like TGLF approximate away 🎯🎯🎯

-The results came out better than expected.

 ---

 ## Results

-Trained on GENE high-fidelity scan data (including runs from NSCC Singapore), evaluated on a held-out test split stratified across all sources.
+Trained on GENE high-fidelity scan data (runs from NSCC Singapore by NTU Plasma Theory Group), evaluated on a held-out test split stratified across all sources.

 <p align="center">
   <img src="images/tatyana_v2_full_benchmark.png" width="92%">